jorop/landscaping-docs/docs/get-data.md

 # Get Data

 Landscaping supports raster data in various common formats and vector data in ESRI Shapefile format.
-The Shapefiles have to come with annotations which meet the specs of [geofabrik.de](https://download.geofabrik.de/).
+The Shapefiles for weightmaps have to come with annotations which meet the specs of [geofabrik.de](https://download.geofabrik.de/).
+Shapefiles for spline based or other Actors do not necessarily need to be from geofabrik.de

 ## Raster Data